-As Christmas is approaching, a special soap for granny, auntie or cousin is always well received and so easy to make.
+Make special soap gifts for granny, auntie or cousin.
+It is always well received and so easy to make.
 Handmade soaps are also quite popular on Christmas markets if the kids want to earn a bit of extra pocket money over the holiday season.

 You will need:

 - Moulds (you can order these from your soap supplier or use silicone moulds as used for baking)

 - Liquid colourants

 Once all your needed items are ready, start by cutting your soap into small pieces, the soap is quite soft but slippery so supervise older children and rather do the cutting yourself for younger children.

 Fill your microwave container with about 3/4 soap pieces.
 Microwave on defrost or low for a few seconds at a time and stir frequently.
 If you do not have a microwave you can melt your soap in an old pot on the stove.
 Use a low temperature and stir constantly.